pythonfoo/fantasy_forge/model.md

 ![class diagram](classes.png "class diagram")

-This class diagram was created using `pyreverse` which is a part of `pylint`.
-Use the command `pyreverse --colorized -o png -A *.py`to replicate.
+This class diagram was created using [pyreverse](https://pylint.pycqa.org/en/latest/pyreverse.html) which is a part of `pylint`.
+Use the command `pyreverse -o png -A *.py` to replicate.

 ## Entity